NilFoundation/mina-state-proof/README.md

 Auxiliary proof generator is UNIX-style application taking Mina Protocol state as an input and producing auxiliary proof as an output.

-The generator implemented in C++ and uses =nil; Crypto3 C++ Cryptography Suite (https://github.com/nilfoundation/crypto3) for cryptographic primitives definition.
+The generator prototype is implemented in C++ and uses =nil; Crypto3 C++ Cryptography Suite (https://github.com/nilfoundation/crypto3) for cryptographic primitives definition.

 ### Dependencies